lorijoan/codingchallenge/README.md

 - Update tfl.api.key to have your own tfl.api.key in place of the "<YOUR_KEY_HERE>"

 How to run (non-docker):
-- to create a jar in the target directory, run the command: mvn clean install -U
+- run the command from where you checked out to: mvn clean install -U
-- run the command from where you have checked the project out to: mvn spring-boot:start
+- run the command: mvn spring-boot:start
 - open a browser window
 - investgiate roads you are interested in, some examples:
     - http://localhost:8080/api/v1/road/a101